 As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
-It is the responsibility of the student to know and adhere to the policies and rules included in this catalog.
 You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.

-FACULTY OUALIFICATIONS
+FACULTY QUALIFICATIONS